yhomasti/vggt/evaluation/README.md

     --output_dir /YOUR/CO3D/ANNO/PATH
 ```

    Replace `/YOUR/CO3D/PATH` with the path to your downloaded Co3D dataset, and `/YOUR/CO3D/ANNO/PATH` with the desired output directory for the processed annotations.
+Note that the processed data here uses the PyTorch3D camera convention, while the annotation files we provided for training on Hugging Face have already been converted to the OpenCV convention.

 ### Running the Evaluation